Page 2 - Physical Look - Hardware; Installation

 In terms of sizing, the be quiet!
 Dark Rock Pro 5 is a pretty big cooler.
 It has a height of 168mm, width of 136mm, and a depth of 145mm with the front fan attached.
 This is not as wide some coolers, such as the recently reviewed DeepCool ASSASSIN IV WH, but its other dimensions are comparable.
 The Dark Rock Pro 5 is not symmetrical with a thicker set of fins on the back stack compared to the front.
 As well, from this vantage point you can see that every three sets of fins are slightly indented, creating pockets of space between the fin and the fan.
 This should reduce any turbulence potentially created here, as it provides a less-restricted place for air to move through.
 By default, the front fan does sit directly over your memory slots, so tall sticks of RAM may require you to re-orient the fan by moving it higher.
 However, the heatsink only hovers over the nearest memory slot.
 There is still a space of approximately 4.2cm between the bottom of the base and the bottom fin.

 From the contact point of the processor, seven continuous U-shaped heatpipes lead away from the base and split into the two fin stacks.
 This effectively makes fourteen heatpipes in total.
-The 6mm diameter heatpipes should efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of alcohol.
+The 6mm diameter heatpipes should efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of the fluid inside.
 The heatpipes are aligned in a manner to spread out the heat in the array of radiating fins.
 The 0.96m² of surface area, combined with the two be quiet!
 Silent Wings fans, should be able to deliver very good heat dissipation performance, but we will see if this statement is true on the next page.

 Speaking of which, the two fans in question are both be quiet!
 Silent Wings 4 fans, although there are some differences.
 First of all, the middle fan measures 135mm in size, while the front one is 120mm.
 Unfortunately, be quiet! has not provided specifications for each fan.
 However, we do know both of them are PWM-controlled fans with a 6-pole motor inside.
 As well, be quiet! has included a manual speed control switch to choose between a performance and a quiet mode.
 In performance mode, the fans will drive at 2000 and 1700 RPM for the 120mm and 135mm fans, respectively.
 In quiet mode, this reduces to 1500 and 1300 RPM.
 In addition, the maximum noise level in performance and quiet mode is 32.3 and 23.3 db(A).
 Both of these fans have fluid-dynamic bearings with a lifespan of 300,000 hours.